freshfish70/RemoteExec/Description of tasks.md

   - Executable, Arguments, Delay time, process status
 - I should be able to start the process from the list
 - I should be able to edit the execution in a modal window
+  - I should be able to set the name of the process
+  - I should be able to set a description of the process
   - I should be able to set base path
   - I should be able to set the executable
   - I should be able to set arguments